The days when money implied cold, hard cash are long gone – the developed world now revolves around cards and credit, particularly the latter.

 These are not complex financial transactions – they are simple, convenient ways in which these companies are doing business while offering their customers what they require when they need it the most.
 This has resulted in a customer base that is more agreeable of debt and credit systems, leading to better returns for the company.

 Now put yourself in the rural scenario in a developing country – do farmers have access to such easy credit?
-Are business organizations formulating innovative ways to service the agricultural community with high volume, low value loans?
+Are business organizations formulating innovative ways to service the agricultural community with high volume, low-value crop loans?

 Even though there is some effort going into helping farmers get loans, most financial organizations are not yet completely sold on the idea of providing farmers with easy credit due to a perceived lack of value and/or returns.

-From a socio-economic perspective, this sector is in dire straits because the foot soldiers of agriculture are not getting the kind of financial aid that they need from market-compliant financial institutions.
-As a result, the farmers fall prey to unscrupulous money lenders who charge exorbitant interest without adding value to the agroecosystem.
+From a socioeconomic perspective, this sector is in dire straits because the foot soldiers of agriculture are not getting the kind of financial aid that they need from market-compliant financial institutions.
+As a result, the farmers fall prey to unscrupulous money lenders who charge exorbitant interest without adding value to the agri-ecosystem.

-This is a fact that the world is slowly aligning itself to, which implies that more investment, innovation, development and growth in the rural sector is needed.
-There is huge commercial potential for a product that can fund the working capital needs of a farmer and still be profitable by servicing high volume and low value lending.
+This is a fact that the world is slowly aligning itself to, which implies that more investment, innovation, development, and growth in the rural sector are needed to ensure financial inclusion for the under-served smallholder farmers.
+There is huge commercial potential for a product that can fund the working capital needs of a farmer and still be profitable by servicing high volume and low-value lending.

 There are a few hurdles that we need to navigate first though.
-The lack of comprehensive data about the farmer, plot and yield is one commonly cited factor.
-This leads to a higher cost of physical audit for rural loan lending and servicing, as well as uncertainty of repayment.
+The lack of comprehensive data about the farmer, plot, and yield is one commonly cited factor.
+This leads to a higher cost of a physical audit for rural loan lending and servicing, as well as the uncertainty of repayment.

-This is where CropIn steps in to provide the technological boost that one would need to make such a low value, high volume financial product feasible.
-SmartRisk is one of our flagship products that equips the Banks, NBFCs and other lending institution with comprehensive Ag-Alternative data.
+This is where Cropin steps in to provide the technological boost that one would need to make such low-value, high-volume crop loans feasible.
+SmartRisk is one of our flagship products that equip Banks, NBFCs (non-banking financial companies), and other lending institution with comprehensive ag-alternative data.

-The farm-level data insights, obtained from CropIn’s solution, can be a direct input to a financial product, which is aimed at providing easy credit access to farmers.
-Also, monitoring the post-lending farmer portfolios with real-time insights on farming activity will significantly reduce the physical effort and cost of audit.
+The farm-level data insights, obtained from Cropin’s solution, can be a direct input to a financial product, which is aimed at providing easy crop loans to farmers.
+Also, monitoring farmer portfolios post lending with real-time insights on farming activity will significantly reduce the physical effort and cost of audits.

-The other salient features include – crop health monitoring and infestation alert, crop advisory to support successful harvest, triggers on crop maturity/harvest and efficient planning features for team farm visits.
+The other salient features include crop health monitoring and early-warning disease alert, crop advisory to support successful harvest, triggers on crop maturity/harvest, and efficient planning features for team farm visits.

 Banks and non-banking financial institutions can count on SmartRisk to provide them with the information that they need to embark on a commercially successful journey in the rural sector.